thirtythreeforty/neolink/dissector/messages.md

     |--------------|--------------|----------------|-------------------|-----------------|---------|---------------|---------------|
     | f0 de bc 0a  | 1f 00 00 00  |  00 00 00 00   |    00 00 00 05    |       c8        |   00    |     00 00     |  00 00 00 00  |

-  - **Notes:** Neither client nor camera have any body.
-Just header This makes it difficult to figure out what this message does with out active experimentation
+  - **Notes:** The camera will not send message 33 to the client until after this msg has been recieved

 - 32 Not observed